Pranshu258/OpenPrequal/docs/README.md

 - Both algorithms are overwhelmed at extreme loads, but Prequal is more resilient.
 - For production, further tuning or scaling may be needed to handle very high concurrency.

-Let me know if you want charts or a more detailed breakdown!

 ## Extending

 You can extend OpenPrequal by implementing your own load balancer or custom hooks: